To learn more about USC's graduate application process, please review our online webinar here.

 Send Your Test Scores

 - USC's ETS school code is 4852.
-Applicants taking the GRE should use this code to ensure that USC receives your official test results.
+Applicants taking the GRE or TOEFL should use this code to ensure that USC receives your official test results.
 No department code is required.

 Each of the following programs requires a special application form.
-Click on the program to which you are applying for e-mail and phone contacts, and application information.
+Click on the program to which you are applying for more information.